MattResner/Mayors-Action-Center-Service-Requests/README.md

 You can explore the commented code in the file named "Mayors Action Center Project Streamlined.R" which can be found in the sidebar.

+If you have any feedback or recommendations for how to analyize this data please reach out to me on LinkedIn at https://www.linkedin.com/in/matthewresner/.